Solution Existence Theorems for Finite Horizon Optimal Economic Growth Problems: Preliminaries

 with $s(t) \in [0, 1]$ being the \textit{propensity to save} at time $t$ (thus, $1 - s(t)$ is the \textit{propensity to consume} at time $t$).
 Then, by dividing both sides of \eqref{consu-assum} by $L(t)$ and referring to \eqref{produ-per-cap}, one gets

 Thanks to \eqref{consu-savi-relation}, one can rewrite \eqref{state-k-control-c} equivalently as

-In the special case where $s(\cdot)$ is a constant function, i.e., $s(t)=s>0$ for all $t\geq 0$, relation~\eqref{state-k-control-s} is the fundamental equation of the \textit{neo-classical aggregate growth model} of Solow \cite{Solow_1956}.
+In the special case where $s(\cdot)$ is a constant function, i.e., $s(t)=s>0$ for all $t\geq 0$, the relation~\eqref{state-k-control-s} is the fundamental equation of the \textit{neo-classical aggregate growth model} of Solow \cite{Solow_1956}.

 One major concern of the planners is to choose a pair of functions $(k, c)$ (or $(k, s)$) defined on a planning interval $[t_0, T]\subset [0, +\infty]$, that satisfies \eqref{state-k-control-c} (or \eqref{state-k-control-s}) and the initial condition $k(t_0)=k_0$, to maximize a certain target of consumption.
-Here $k_0\geq 0$ is a given value.
-As the target function one may choose is $\displaystyle\int_{t_0}^T c(t)dt$, which is the total amount of per capita consumption on the time period $[t_0, T]$.
-A more general kind of the target function is $\displaystyle\int_{t_0}^T \omega (c(t))e^{-\lambda t}dt$, where $\omega :\R_+ \to \R$ is a \textit{utility function} associated with the representative individual consumption $c(t)$ in the society and $e^{-\lambda t}$ is the time discount factor.
-The number $\lambda \geq 0$ is called the \textit{time discount rate}.
-Clearly, the former target function is a particular case of the latter one with $\omega(c)=c$ being a linear utility function and the time discount rate $\lambda=0$.
-For more discussions about the length of the planning interval, the choice the utility function $\omega(\cdot)$ (\textit{it must be linear, or it can be nonlinear?}), as well the choice of the time discount rate (\textit{one must have $\lambda=0$, or one can have $\lambda > 0$?}), we refer the reader to \cite[pp.~445--447]{Takayama_1974}.
+Here $k_0 > 0$ is a given value.
+As the target function one may choose is $\int_{t_0}^T c(t)dt$, which is the total amount of per capita consumption on the time period $[t_0, T]$.
+A more general kind of the target function is $\int_{t_0}^T \omega (c(t))e^{-\lambda t}dt$, where $\omega :\R_+ \to \R$ is a \textit{utility function} associated with the representative individual consumption $c(t)$ in the society, $e^{-\lambda t}$ is the \textit{time discount factor}, and $\lambda \geq 0$ is the \textit{real interest rate}.
+Clearly, the former target function is a particular case of the latter one with $\omega(c)=c$ being a linear utility function and the real interest rate $\lambda=0$.
+For more discussions about the length of the planning interval, the choice the utility function $\omega(\cdot)$ (\textit{it must be linear, or it can be nonlinear?}), as well the choice of the real interest rate (\textit{one must have $\lambda=0$, or one can have $\lambda > 0$?}), we refer the reader to \cite[pp.~445--447]{Takayama_1974}.

-The just mentioned planning task is a \textit{state constrained optimal control problem}.
+The just mentioned planning task is an \textit{optimal control problem}.
 Interpreting $k(t)$ as the state trajectory and $s(t)$ as the control function, we can formulate the problem as follows.